-The Bill is sponsored by State Senate President Steve Sweeney (D-Gloucester) and Nick Scutari (D-Union).
-NJ Senate Democratic Majority Office spokesman Richard McGrath said the bill S. 21 was pulled from the Senate Appropriations Committee because they are still working out the details.
+The bill S. 21 is sponsored by State Senate President Steve Sweeney (D-Gloucester) and Nick Scutari (D-Union).
+NJ Senate Democratic Majority Office spokesman Richard McGrath said it was pulled from the Senate Appropriations Committee because they are still working out the details.
 When pressed, he did not go into specifics.

 With the bill on hold, a large coalition of progressive groups under the Berniecrat group Our Revolution’s (OR) leadership called “The Coalition for Cannabis Justice” has ramped up their effort to pass a just cannabis implementation bill in New Jersey.
 Mico Lucide is facilitating the effort with Matt Skeete.

 Lucide is the Chair of Atlantic County OR.
 He first brought up the idea to focus on cannabis implementation among the group.